HR manager meeting

 Salary statistics for human resources managers vary, in part due to classification differences.
 Human resources manager is sometimes used interchangeably with human resources professionals and, in other cases, to designate a senior HR professional who is at least at the level of team leader.

-According to salary data from Indeed, human resource managers in the US earn just over $70,000 per year on average.
-The U.S. Bureau of Labor Statistics (BLS) reports that human resources managers have a mean annual wage of $136,590.
-Comparably, human resources managers in Australia receive average salaries of up to $118,000 annually.
+According to salary data from Indeed, human resource managers in the US earn just over $81,292 per year on average.
+The U.S. Bureau of Labor Statistics (BLS) reports that human resources managers have a mean annual wage of $154,740.
+Comparably, human resources managers in Australia receive average salaries of up to $130,000 annually.

 The job outlook for human resource managers is generally solid because employment is proportional with the size of the labor force.
 Wherever staff are employed in significant numbers, HR assistants, professionals and managers are needed.

 Earning a psychology degree is good preparation for a career in human resources.
-While psychological expertise is only marginally relevant to the HR field (with the clear exception of industrial psychology), the skills you’ve developed and demonstrated are valuable.
+While psychological expertise is only marginally relevant to the HR field (with the exception of industrial or organizational psychology), the skills you’ve developed and demonstrated are valuable.
 Being able to communicate well – including writing – having research skills, an interest in people, interpersonal skills, and statistical skills are all good qualities in HR management.

 To become competitive for human resources jobs, you’ll need to training in the HR field and, preferably, gain certifications and academic qualifications.
 Otherwise, your CV or resume will make you look unsuitable compared to other job candidates.